telerik/kendo-ui-core/docs/web/datetimepicker/how-to/custom-date-validation.md

 # Validate Custom Dates

-The example below demonstrates how to create a custom date validation:
+The example below demonstrates how to create a custom date validation.

 ###### Example